-There is a long history of recovery mutual aid groups that pre-date the founding of Alcoholics Anonymous-Native American recovery "circles"; the Washingtonians; Fraternal Temperance Societies; Ribbon Reform Clubs; institutional support groups such as the Ollapod Club, the Godwin Association, and the Keeley Leagues; and early faith-based recovery fellowships such as the Drunkards Club and the United Order of Ex-Boozers (White, 2001).
-There is a similarly rich history of modern adaptations and alternatives to Alcoholics Anonymous that include an ever-growing list of Twelve Step fellowships, as well as explicitly religious (e.g., Alcoholics Victorious, Overcomers Outreach, Liontamers Anonymous, Celebrate Recovery and Ladies Victorious) and secular (e.g., Women for Sobriety, Moderation Management, Secular Organizations for Sobriety, Rational Recovery, LifeRing Secular Recovery) frameworks for addiction recovery (Kurtz & Kurtz, 2007).
+There is a long history of recovery mutual aid groups that pre-date the founding of Alcoholics Anonymous- Native American recovery "circles"; the Washingtonians; Fraternal Temperance Societies; Ribbon Reform Clubs; institutional support groups such as the Ollapod Club, the Godwin Association, and the Keeley Leagues; and early faithbased recovery fellowships such as the

+Drunkards Club and the United Order of Ex-Boozers (White, 2001).
+There is a history similarly rich of modern adaptations and alternatives to Alcoholics Anonymous that include an ever-growing list of Twelve Step fellowships, as well as explicitly religious (e.g., Alcoholics Victorious, Overcomers Outreach.
+Liontamers Anonymous, Celebrate Recovery and Ladies Victorious) and secular (e.g., Women for Moderation Sobriety, Management, Secular Organizations for Sobrietv.
+Rational Recovery, LifeRing Secular Recovery) frameworks for addiction recovery (Kurtz & Kurtz, 2007).